Jola2/SQL-portofio/Analysis_of_population_Europe/Analysis_of_population_Europe.md

 ***

-**7.Show countries with an area of over 300,000 km² and a population of over 50 million starting with the country with the largest area in this group**
+**7.Show countries with an area of over 300,000 km² and a population of over 50 million starting with the country with the largest area in this group.**

 ````sql
 SELECT country_name, area_km², population